beling/book-pl/src/ch12-03-improving-error-handling-and-modularity.md

 For the error type, we used the *trait object* `Box<dyn Error>` (and we’ve brought `std::error::Error` into scope with a `use` statement at the top).
-We’ll cover trait objects in Chapter 17.
+We’ll cover trait objects in [Chapter 17][ch17]<!-- ignore -->.
 For now, just know that `Box<dyn Error>` means the function will return a type that implements the `Error` trait, but we don’t have to specify what particular type the return value will be.
 This gives us flexibility to return error values that may be of different types in different error cases.
-This is what the `dyn` means, it’s short for “dynamic.”
+The `dyn` keyword is short for “dynamic.”

-Second, we’ve removed the call to `expect` in favor of `?`, as we talked about in Chapter 9.
+Second, we’ve removed the call to `expect` in favor of the `?` operator, as we talked about in [Chapter 9][ch9-question-mark]<!-- ignore -->.
 Rather than `panic!` on an error, `?` will return the error value from the current function for the caller to handle.

 Third, the `run` function now returns an `Ok` value in the success case.
 We’ve declared the `run` function’s success type as `()` in the signature, which